yerty

 What this means for you

-Settlement is the most common outcome by a wide margin.
-A third of all unfair dismissal claims settle through ACAS early conciliation or COT3 agreements.
-If your employer is open to a negotiated resolution, the data suggests this is a realistic path.
-Going in with a clear sense of what you would accept, and what your claim is worth based on your circumstances, can strengthen your position.
+Settlement remains the most common outcome.
+Around a third of unfair dismissal claims settle through ACAS early conciliation.
+Going in with a clear sense of what you would accept — and what your claim is worth — is critical.
+See our basic award and compensatory award guides.

 The struck-out rate is worth paying attention to.
 At 6%, unfair dismissal has the highest struck-out rate of any major claim type.
-Claims are struck out for procedural reasons: missing deadlines, failing to comply with tribunal directions, or the tribunal deciding the claim has no reasonable prospect.
-Staying on top of every deadline and direction is critical.
+Claims are struck out for procedural reasons: missing deadlines, failing to comply with tribunal directions.
+Every deadline and direction matters.

-Time limits still apply, regardless of the backlog.
-You currently need to start ACAS early conciliation within three months minus one day of your dismissal.
-The backlog does not extend your deadline for filing.
-Once the Employment Rights Act 2025 changes take effect (expected October 2026), this may extend to six months.
+Time limits are strict.
+You must start ACAS early conciliation within three months minus one day of your dismissal.
+The backlog does not extend your deadline.

 Frequently Asked Questions

-How many unfair dismissal claims are filed each year?
+How many unfair dismissal claims are filed each quarter?

-In Q2 2025/26 alone, 4,766 unfair dismissal complaints were filed, a 68% increase on the same quarter the previous year.
+In Q3 2025/26, 5,481 unfair dismissal complaints were filed, a 72% increase year-on-year.
 Unfair dismissal consistently accounts for over half of all tribunal claims.

 What percentage of unfair dismissal claims succeed?

-Around 3% of unfair dismissal claims succeed at a full tribunal hearing.
-However, 32% settle through ACAS conciliation, and 81% are resolved without a hearing.
-The low hearing success rate reflects the fact that the strongest cases tend to settle before reaching that stage.
+Around 3% of disposed claims succeed at a full tribunal hearing.
+Of those that actually reached a hearing, around 43% won.
+32% settle through ACAS conciliation, and around 82% are resolved without a hearing.

 How long does an unfair dismissal tribunal case take?